What is motor legal protection for car insurance?

 What is motor legal protection?

-Your excess – that’s the amount that you have to pay yourself towards any car insurance claim
+Your excess payment, the amount you pay towards the claim

-Medical costs if you or your passengers are injured
+Medical costs that occur in case you or your passengers are injured in the accident

 How much does motor legal protection cost?